 Jackrabbits (6-10 years) is designed to teach basic cross-country ski skills (both classic and skating), help children develop confidence, provide children an opportunity to ski and socialize with their ski friends, instil a lifelong interest in the sport and have fun.
 Each level includes an enrolment kit, a poster that provides a comprehensive record of the young skier’s ski career and award stickers to chart the different levels of achievement.
 Fruit, hot chocolate and cookies provided every week!

 Track Attack Lynx is a program for ages 9-12 who are new to skiing and have not participated in Jackrabbits in the past (or completed Jackrabbits Level 4) but would like to begin developing their skills.
 This program will serve as a link between Jackrabbits and Track Attack for those who would like to join the sport in a less demanding environment than Track Attack.
 This program will begin from the ground up, providing beginner training and skill development so that the athlete may join Track Attack as soon as their skill level allows and no longer than one season after they begin the program.
-Track Attack Lynx starts with Jackrabbits on Jan 4th and will run from 10-12 on Saturdays for 8 weeks.
+Track Attack Lynx starts with Jackrabbits in early January and will run from 10-12 on Saturdays for 8 weeks.

 Track Attack is a 3 year program that builds on Jackrabbit training.
 Lessons run on Saturdays with optional Tuesday nights throughout the winter season.
 The Track Attack athlete will develop confidence in all aspects of the sport in either recreational skiing or racing (the focus is up to your child).
 Skills are developed through games, play, and direct instruction.
 Prerequisite is Jackrabbits Level 4 or Lynx.